racz16/WebGL-GLSL-Editor/README.md

 * `webgl-glsl-editor.format.placeSpacesAroundBraces`: Places spaces around braces.
 * `webgl-glsl-editor.format.placeSpaceBeforeOpeningBrackets`: Places a space before opening brackets.
 * `webgl-glsl-editor.format.placeSpacesInsideBrackets`: Places spaces inside brackets.
+* `webgl-glsl-editor.format.favorFloatingSuffix`: The formatter and the color picker favor the floating suffix when applicable.
 * `webgl-glsl-editor.codeInjection`: Enables/disables code injection.
 * `webgl-glsl-editor.codeInjectionSource`: The lines of the injected source code.
 Only works if Code Injection is enabled.